 Enjoyed this article?
 Check out the other publications by Kees van Mansom:

-- It is often said that it is not the end goal that counts, but the journey towards it.
+It is often said that it is not the end goal that counts, but the journey towards it.
 Unfortunately, this is not true for automated processes.
-Kees van Mansom breaks down how you can get the most out of intelligent automation, without losing the end goal out of sight in 'Why Intelligent Automation is a goal-driven journey'.
+Kees van Mansom breaks down how you can get the most out of intelligent automation, without losing the end goal out of sight in 'Why You Should View Intelligent Automation as a Goal-driven Journey'.

 - In this ‘click and buy’ generation everything is getting personalized.
-In 'An Innovator’s Guide to Contextual Intelligence and Robotics' the author gives insight in the contextual intelligence and robotics state of the technology, plus it's application.
+In 'An Innovator’s Guide to Contextual Intelligence and Robotics' the author gives insight into the contextual intelligence and robotics state of the technology, plus its application.